Fridge pages are Spoilers Off by default, so all entries have been folderized as a security measure. Proceed with caution. You Have Been Warned!

-- Why is Pikachu of all things able to harm Arceus when the Creation trio can't?
-For starters, the trio only landed attacks that could be negated somehow (Hyper Beam and Aura Sphere was negated by Arceus turning into a Ghost type, while Giratina's Will-o-Wisp was negated by the Flame Plate since Fire types can't be burned.), possibly for fear of collateral damage.
+- Why is Pikachu, of all things, able to harm Arceus when the Creation trio can't?
+For starters, the trio only landed attacks that could be negated somehow (Hyper Beam and Aura Sphere were negated by Arceus turning into a Ghost type, while Giratina's Will-o-Wisp was negated by the Flame Plate since Fire types can't be burned), possibly for fear of collateral damage.
 Secondly and most importantly, the Plates used to create the Jewel of Life included the Zap, Meadow, Earth and Draco Plates - which are all the types that resist Electric.

 - The Grandfather Paradox that occurs when Arceus nearly dies in the past, prompting Ash and co. to fade away logically should come about as well when the Jewel of Life is returned in the past - either way, Arceus doesn't have a reason to attack humanity in the future, and Ash and co. have no reason to travel back in time in the first place.

 - In the last few minutes of the movie, Arceus is still angry in the future even after the Jewel is returned in the past.
 If he has no reason to attack Michina Town, why was he fighting there to begin with?